NEONScience/NEON-Data-Skills/tutorials/R/spatial-data/spatialData.md

 While the specifics vary, techniques are generalizable for working with sensor data and the sensor_positions.csv file.
-For this tutorial, let's look at the sensor locations for photosynthetically active radiation (PAR; DP1.00024.001) at the NEON Treehaven site (TREE) in July 2018.
+For this tutorial, let's look at the sensor locations for soil temperature (PAR; DP1.00041.001) at the NEON Treehaven site (TREE) in July 2018.
 To reduce our file size, we'll use the 30 minute averaging interval.
-Our final product from this section is to create a spatially explicit picture of light attenuation through the canopy.
+Our final product from this section is to create a depth profile of soil temperature in one soil plot.

 If downloading data using the `neonUtilties` package is new to you, check out the
 <a href="https://www.neonscience.org/neonDataStackR" target="_blank">neonUtilities tutorial</a>.

-This function will download <1 MB of data as written so we have `check.size =F` for ease of running the code.
+This function will download about 7 MB of data as written so we have `check.size =F` for ease of running the code.

-    # load PAR data of interest
+    # load soil temperature data of interest
-    par <- loadByProduct(dpID="DP1.00024.001", site="TREE",
+    soilT <- loadByProduct(dpID="DP1.00041.001", site="TREE",
                         startdate="2018-07", enddate="2018-07",
                         avg=30, check.size=F)